 First, the instruments are designed to provide specific performance criteria, and the best definition of a new instrument is made by its future users, the astronomers themselves.
 Second, many observations "from the search for the first galaxies in the Universe to the direct detection of extra-solar planets" requires a careful understanding of the instrument, its calibration and performance.
 Last but not least, astronomers who build instruments get rewarded with guaranteed observing time, which often leads to exciting discoveries with the new instrument.

 Interestingly, four of the seven Nobel Prizes awarded to astronomy went to instrument builders.
 The close connection between astronomical instrumentation and research is being recognized at Leiden Observatory and strongly supported at both teaching and the project levels.
-The most relevant large projects with key researchers from Leiden are listed at the end of this page, and many offer research projects to gather hands-on experience (see also the webpage of the UL Astronomical Instrumentation Group at http://www.strw.leidenuniv.nl/research/instrumentation.php).
+The most relevant large projects with key researchers from Leiden are listed at the end of this page, and many offer research projects to gather hands-on experience (please see also the Observatory's Astronomical Instrumentation Group).

 The Astronomical Instrumentation stream offers the exceptional opportunity to learn about both, exciting astronomical research and the state-of-the art instruments that are required to perform it.
-The goal is to better understand the principles and performances of astronomical instruments, and to develop new ideas and concepts for future instruments.
-This stream results from a unique collaboration between the Sterrewacht Leiden (Leiden University) and the Delft University of Technology (TUD), combining their excellence in astronomical research and state-of-the-art photonics developments.
+The main goal is to better understand the principles and performances of astronomical instruments, and to develop new ideas and concepts for future instruments.
+This stream results from a unique collaboration between Leiden Observatory and Delft University of Technology (TUD), combining their excellence in astronomical research and state-of-the-art photonics developments.

-Generally, the stream consists of mandatory courses (12 ECTs) and an individual selection of courses from the following: general astronomy (12 - 18 ECTs), instrument-related astronomy (12 - 6 ECTs), and instrument-related physics (24 ECTs).
+Generally, the stream consists of mandatory courses (12 EC) and an individual selection of courses from the following: general astronomy (12 - 18 EC), instrument-related astronomy (12 - 6 EC), and instrument-related physics (24 EC).
 An overview of the suitable courses is given below:

-In addition, UL students following this stream should compose their minor research project (24 ECTs) in observational astronomy and their major research project (36 ECTs) in astronomical instrumentation.
+In addition, Leiden University students following this stream should compose their minor research project (24 EC) in observational astronomy and their major research project (36 EC) in astronomical instrumentation.
 The latter could be performed at various locations, including the Sterrewacht Leiden, at TUD (Kavli Institute, Optics, 3mE, L&R, EWI), cosine Leiden, ASTRON (Dwingeloo), or SRON (Utrecht/Groningen).

 Students who studied astronomy in their Bachelor phase may enroll in this stream without any further preparation.
 Students without astronomy courses in their BSc need the courses labeled above as 'required prerequisite' to successfully follow the stream.